Report LibraryAll Reports

 Datamonitor Healthcare Oncology Disease Analysis: Melanoma

 Melanoma survival rates largely depend upon stage at diagnosis.
-The five-year survival rate for localized disease is 99.0%, which is significantly higher than that observed for distant disease (27.3%).
-Despite improved prognosis for melanoma patients in recent years as a result of advances in treatment options, survival rates for patients with advanced disease remain low.
+The five-year survival rate for localized disease is 99.5%, which is significantly higher than that observed for distant disease (31.9%).
+Despite improved prognosis for melanoma patients due to advances in treatment options in recent years, survival rates for patients with advanced disease remain low.

 This Datamonitor Healthcare report contains a Disease Analysis module.